 Delta Dental PPO

-You can choose from many different kinds of dental plans, but Preferred Provider Organizations (PPO) are by far the most popular.
+You can choose from many different kinds of dental plans, but Preferred Provider Organizations (PPO) are far the most popular.
 In fact, more than 80% of dental insurance plans are PPOs.1

 So why have PPO plans emerged as the popular and smart choice?
 Because PPO plans offer clear advantages as suggested below.